CVS Online Portal

 New Medication Therapy Management Program: What You Should Know

-On October 1, 2020, True Health New Mexico launched a medication therapy management (MTM) program.
-Members who are eligible for this no-cost clinical program will receive an introductory call from a pharmacist, who will offer the opportunity to complete a medication review.
-Additionally, the MTM team will conduct medication adherence outreach to certain True Health New Mexico members who qualify for the adherence program.
+In late 2020, True Health New Mexico launched a medication therapy management (MTM) program.
+Members who are eligible for this no-cost clinical program will receive a phone call from a pharmacist.
+The pharmacist will offer the opportunity to complete a medication review.
+The MTM team also will conduct medication adherence outreach to certain members who qualify for the adherence program.

-Most members find that MTM programs offer very valuable information.
-Examples of issues identified during a medication review include drug interactions, dosage issues, duplicated therapies, unnecessary medications, necessary medications not yet prescribed, etc. Members who prefer not to participate in the program may tell the caller they want to opt out.
+Most members find MTM programs useful and valuable.
+MTM programs can identify issues such as drug interactions, dosage issues, duplicated therapies, unnecessary medications, necessary medications not yet prescribed, etc. Members who prefer not to participate in the program can tell the caller they want to opt out.

 The prior authorization (PA) process can be confusing.
-This document, Understanding the Prescription Drug PA Process, can help you make sense of PAs and what actions you and your doctor should take.
+This document, Understanding How Prior Authorization Works with Your Prescription Drug Benefit, can help you make sense of PAs and what actions you and your doctor should take.

 Formulary (List of Covered Drugs)